AnjelicaRamsey/KodaHealth/README.md

 - **Staging** raw event tables (patients, email, text, phone, app).
 - **Joining** on patient ID as the hub key.
 - **Deduplication** of emails by `email_number`; normalization of booleans.
-- **Timestamp handling** – converted to a single timezone, truncated to daily grain.
+- **Timestamp handling** – converted to a single timezone, truncated to daily granularity.
 - **Aggregation** into a `mart_patient_flat` table (1 row per patient).
 - **Quality checks** – row counts, distinct keys, null scans.